 A world with smarter chatbots!

-New technology & new jobs for the newer, younger generation
+New technology for the newer generation

 Most people worry about the lack of jobs.
 This is because of the unanticipated situations like the dot-com bubble, stock market crash, real estate turnaround, etc. However, there’s nothing much to worry about.
 These are counted among the things that come and go because they are transitory in nature and never last long.
 It doesn’t mean that it will bring about an end to the world.
 It’s a usual phase in the world of technology that will be overcome by a better idea.
 The newer, younger generation will be working on these ideas to make technology, as well as life, better.
 Ideas are what kept Steve Jobs up and running.
 He believed more in ideas than hierarchy.